devnull-tools/soda/README.md

     $ soda git.push

 The **"."** indicates that namespace is the first part and task is the second part.
+To see a help message for only one namespace, use `soda help NAMESPACE`.

 ## Task Parameters